 What is considered to be a disability?

-You are considered to have a disability if you have a physical or mental impairment or medical condition that substantially limits a major life activity, or if you have a history or record of such an impairment or medical condition.
-The “Voluntary Self-Identification of Disability” form includes a list of physical and mental conditions that may be considered a disability.
+You are considered to have a disability if you have a condition that substantially limits a major life activity, or if you have a history or record of such a condition.
+The “Voluntary Self-Identification of Disability” form includes a list of conditions that may be considered a disability.
 Please note this is not a complete list of disabilities.
 You will not be asked to disclose a specific disability.

 Is self-identifying as an individual with disabilities the same as requesting a disability accommodation?